hilton/hilton.github.com/presentations/naming-guidelines.md

 Spelling mistakes can render names ambiguous, and result in confusing inconsistency.
 Abbreviations introduce a different kind of ambiguity that the original programmer does not see because they know which word the abbreviation stands for, even if multiple words have that same abbreviation.

-_Refactoring._ Spell words out in full and define abbreviations for the bounded context.
+_Refactoring._ Write words out in full and define abbreviations for the bounded context.
 Use tools that identify spelling errors in identifier names.

 _Example violations._ `acc`, `pos`, `char`, `mod`, `auth`, `appCnt`